a terrific day to remove the obstacles.

 New believers are fragile and must be treated gently, with consideration, and with care.
-It is important that we point out to them that very often, the biggest obstacles to overcome in seeking salvation thru Christ and a relationship with God do not lie within our own hearts, but within the hearts of those who are the closest to us.
+It is important that we point out to them that often-times, the biggest obstacles to overcome in seeking salvation though Christ and a relationship with God do not lie within our own hearts, but within the hearts of those who are the closest to us.

 How do we go about doing that?

 If you, or someone you know, are seeking to accept the salvation that Christ offers us all, but the skepticism and unbelief of your family or others close to you are presenting obstacles, do not be disheartened or discouraged.
-It may take a little time and a lot of prayer, but the changes that take place within those who accept Christ can be quite convincing to even the most skeptical, and prayer for those who do not believe can help re-unite divided families in Christ.
+It may take a little time and a lot of prayer, but the changes that take place within those who accept Christ can be quite convincing to even the most skeptical, and prayer for those who do not believe can help unite divided families in Christ once again.

 Taken from “TODAY IS….A Gift From God”, (C) 2013 Tony Casson